Your safety and security is important to us, especially online.

 If you’re ever unsure about a link, check that the web address includes mystate.com.au and a padlock symbol to show that it’s secure.
 Alternatively, type the MyState Bank web address directly into your browser.

-We will never ask you to disclose your confidential PIN, Internet Banking password or phone banking (available until 22 November 2024) access code over the phone, by email or in person.
+We will never ask you to disclose your confidential PIN or Internet Banking password over the phone, by email or in person.

 What to do if you think you’ve been scammed